vanshdamania/SSL_Automation/README.md

 3. Writes the Nginx configuration to the appropriate location.
 4. Restarts Nginx to apply the changes and enable the reverse proxy and SSL for the domain.

-5. # Prerequisites
+# Prerequisites
-6. To run this application, you need:-
+To run this application, you need:-
-7. 1.
-Python, Nginx installed on the system.
+1. Python, Nginx installed on the system.
-   2. Install necessary packages by running the following command:- pip install -r requirements.txt
+2. Install necessary packages by running the following command:- pip install -r requirements.txt or pip3 install -r requirements.txt